presidentbeef/brakeman/OPTIONS.md

     brakeman --faster

-This will disable some features, but will probably be much faster (currently it is the same as `--skip-libs --no-branching`). *WARNING*: This may cause Brakeman to miss some vulnerabilities.
+This will disable some features, but will probably be much faster (currently it is the same as `--no-branching`). *WARNING*: This may cause Brakeman to miss some vulnerabilities.

 To disable flow sensitivity in `if` expressions: